Internet Options for American Indian Lands

 *Offer for 12 months.
 Service plans require a 24-month commitment.
 Equipment Lease or Purchase fees extra.
 Service plans require a 24-month commitment.
 Equipment Lease or Purchase fees extra.

 Hughesnet satellite internet is a good choice because of its broad coverage map.
 According to Hughesnet, its service area covers the entire contiguous United States.
-Hughesnet has no hard data limits, so if you exceed your monthly data plan, you don’t lose connectivity, but you may experience reduced data speeds during high-traffic periods.
+Unfortunately, Hughesnet has a monthly allotment of priority data.
+When you use up that data, you won't be cut off, but speeds will be slowed to a snail's pace of 1Mbps to 3Mbps.

 Satellite internet plans with Hughesnet are best for home usage and low-bandwidth internet activities such as email, social media, and listening to music.
 If you want to watch streaming video services or need to make a lot of video calls, you should consider a higher-data option like the Hughesnet Fusion plan.
 Just be aware that the Hughesnet Fusion plan is less available than the satellite-internet-only plans.

 If you need higher amounts of data for educational purposes or running a small business, Hughesnet’s max 100Mbps speeds aren’t the best choice.
-We recommend either Viasat or, if you can get it, Starlink for those needs.
+We recommend either Viasat or Starlink for those needs.
 Read more about them below.

 Viasat internet plans for American Indian Lands